bonitasoft/web-components/components/README.md

 ## Build all packages

-You need to run `lerna bootstrap --use-workspaces` first when you cloning this repository.
+You need to run `npm run init` first when you cloning this repository.

 Then you can run `npm run bundle`.
 It will be compile and bundle all components.